THE INSTITUTIONAL ARTIFICIAL INTELLIGENCE COMPANY

 1. Prove where every workload executes.
 Not based on a provider's contractual commitment.
 Based on technical evidence, produced in real time, from institution-controlled monitoring systems.

 2. Demonstrate that no provider can access sensitive data during processing.
-HYOK encryption and confidential computing prevent provider access during model inference under normal circumstance..
+HYOK encryption and confidential computing prevent provider access during model inference under any circumstances.

 3. Produce a complete audit trail within hours.
 Any AI-assisted decision from 18 months ago — the model that ran, the data it processed, the policy it operated under, every intermediate output — produced as a formatted examination package from institution-controlled systems.